What is CBD?

 These cannabinoids aid in the human body’s endocannabinoid system, which is responsible for many vital bodily functions.
 Cannabinoids may alter many bodily functions.
 Furthermore, different species or hybrid types of cannabis can present a wide variety of different cannabinoids, some of which are metabolic products of cannabinoids themselves.
 The cannabinoids profile and content of cannabis plants are often very different.
 While scientific knowledge of the interactions among different cannabinoids is beginning to become clarified, the overall effects of different cannabis profiles on body functions are sometimes difficult to predict.

 Cannabinoids function in an entourage effect that is mainly a function of actions of several terpenes and many cannabinoids that are contained within cannabis.
 It is this versatile entourage effect that accounts for the many effects of cannabinoids on physiological processes.
-Those process include, but are not limited to:

 Full Spectrum and the Entourage Effect

 Some CBD oil products on the market are limited to CBD explicitly while others advertise their product as “full spectrum” meaning it contains other cannabinoids such as CBN, CBC, and THCA.
-A wider range cannabinoid spectrum can aid in what is known as the entourage effect, which is the scientific belief that cannabinoids have greater therapeutic benefits when working together rather than acting as a single molecule.
+A wider range cannabinoid spectrum can aid in what is known as the entourage effect, which is the scientific belief that cannabinoids have greater potential when working together rather than acting as a single molecule.
 The interaction of more than one cannabinoid stimulates the endocannabinoid system and the molecular interaction.

 When choosing your medicine, be aware that there will be a price and taste difference between “ Herbily Ever After™ CBD Oil’ and “ Herbily Ever After® CBD Full Spectrum Oil”.
 Not everyone needs or desires the full spectrum of cannabinoid molecules in their wellness regiment; the choice is yours.